aajonusnet/aajonusnet/md/QNA/Primal Diet Workshop + Q&A Of June 22, 2013.md

 inaudible question

 Aajonus: It could be, I don't know, somebody stole my microscope so I have no idea.
 People have been in damaging.
-Somebody got into my house or thru the house and both of my - two different major pieces of copy machines and fax multi-functional machines those stopped in the same day.
+Somebody got into my house or through the house and both of my - two different major pieces of copy machines and fax multi-functional machines those stopped in the same day.
 Those wouldn’t work when I woke up that morning and I had been gone the day before.
 So I tried to